mjheitland/github-actions/terraform-apply/README.md

 # terraform-apply

 > Action to run terraform apply for a root module based on an existing Terraform plan file.
+  This aciton can also be used to destroy your resources by setting `run-terraform-apply-with-destroy-option` to `true`.

 It runs the following steps: